AriezLabs/blog/content/blog/ios-nfc.md

 }
 ```

-The main difference is that you're passed a `[NFCTag]`. `NFCTag` is an enum of tag types which you can call `session.connect` on, and each tag type has its own separate class and functions which you can access through `NFCTag`'s associated value:
+The main difference is that you're passed a `[NFCTag]`. `NFCTag` is an enum of tag types, and each tag type has its own separate class and functions which you can access through `NFCTag`'s associated value.
+You also have to call `session.connect` on a specific tag to start communicating with it.
+Here's an example:

 ```swift
 func tagReaderSession(_ session: NFCTagReaderSession, didDetect tags: [NFCTag]) {